Juaneag/COMP90024-Assignment2-Team39/twitter/README.md

 ### Whole Process

 Consider twitter data is past data will not change in size, content.
 Hence, it doesn't matter where to deploy this process.
-Our choose is to do it loaclly considered to the hardware.
+Our choice is to do it loaclly since the twitter data is not huge.

+If twitter data size increase a lot, i.e. more than hundurds GiB, then better to run it on instance with volume mounted to.

 ## Acknowledgement and Reference